Seasonal climate risk information for Southern NSW

 Sea surface temperature anomalies

-Sea surface temperatures (SST) along the Equatorial Pacific have cooled a little over June and have risen to neutral temperatures.
-NINO3 is at +0.42oC and NINO3.4 is +0.62oC (as of 28 June), the threshold for an El Niño is +0.8oC.
-The Dipole Mode Index (DMI) measure of the IOD was in positive territory but has recently dropped back to +0.26 (as of 28 June), the threshold for +IOD is +0.4oC.
-There has been some cooling of recent times of the African coast but temperatures off Indonesia are looking more classically +IOD in pattern.
+Sea surface temperatures (SST) anomalies along the Equatorial Pacific have cooled a little bit further during August so far and remain at neutral temperatures.
+NINO3 is at -0.1oC and NINO3.4 is +0.2oC (as of 18 August), the threshold for an El Niño is +0.8oC.
+The Dipole Mode Index (DMI) shows a positive IOD at +0.79oC (as of 20 August) continues in the Indian Ocean.
+The threshold for +IOD is +0.4oC.

 Equatorial pacific sub-sea temperature anomalies